jnk0le/RFM7x-lib/README.md

 - PAEN (RXEN) have to be connected to CE line, like in cheap nRF+PA modules, since RFX treats it as "doesn't care" in TX mode (10us single shot transmissions should be possible)
 - VDDPA (between C3,L2) have to be conected to TREN (TXEN) input of RFX through onboard 1K resistor.
-- It is recommended to use >0.47uH inductor for direct connection to (VDDPA)RF path (2.7-12 nH seems to be too low for even 10x impedance ratio).
+- It is recommended to use >0.47uH inductor for direct connection to (VDDPA)RF path (the existing 2.7-12 nH seems to be too low for even 10x impedance ratio).

 ## RFM75P

 This module uses bk2425 chip which is a (BOM) cost optimized one, thus it doesn't have VDDPA output.
-Internal PA leaks about 300mV DC offset into antenna path, so it could be somehow possible to extract TREN (TXEN) signal.
+Internal PA seemed to leak some DC offset into antenna path, so it could be somehow possible to extract TREN (TXEN) signal.

 - PAEN (RXEN) have to be connected to CE line, like in cheap nRF+PA modules, since RFX treats it as "doesn't care" in TX mode (10us single shot transmissions should be possible)